Skip to Content

 Download a trail map from Berkshires Natural Resource Council, or follow my tracks on Alltrails:

-Dinner at Berkshire Palate
+Dinner at Methuselah

 Sunset over Onota Lake in Burbank Park